 We are highly committed to the GIRFEC approach of assessment, working in collaboration with children, parents / carers, local authorities and other agencies to ensure that placements and transitions happen on a planned basis and that there is consistency in assessing each child’s unique needs.
 Every child receives a review at least every six months and we provide detailed reports and assessments and support children throughout these.

-From August 2016, we will be implementing an Outcomes Framework, linked to the GIRFEC SHANARRI Indicators and CfE Four Capacities, which will allow us to carry out baseline assessments for each child shortly after they are placed, and to measure their progress at regular intervals throughout the time they are at Harmeny.
+We are continuing to streamline and enhance our assessment and planning processes at Harmeny and will be implementing an Outcomes Framework, linked to the GIRFEC SHANARRI Indicators and CfE Four Capacities, in the Summer.
+This will further complement our Resilience Assessment Framework and will additionally support the baseline assessments carried out for each child shortly after they are placed, and to measure their progress at regular intervals throughout the time they are at Harmeny.